Borhan2004/Borhan2004/README.md

 ---

-⭐️ *“Code is like art — elegant, simple, and expressive.”*
+⭐️ *“Code is not just logic — it’s elegant, efficient, and crafted for impact.”*